“A man could spend the rest of his life trying to remember what he shouldn’t have said.”- Force of Evil

 Directed by Felix E. Feist (Donovan’s Brain 1953) Cinematography by J. Roy Hunt (I Walked with a Zombie 1943, The Brighton Strangler 1945, Crossfire 1947) The Devil Thumbs a Ride Stars Lawrence Tierney as Steve Morgan, Ted North as Fergie, Nan Leslie as Beulah Zorn, and Betty Lawford as Agnes.

-Tierney landing the role in The Devil Thumbs A Ride is due to his breakthrough performance in 1945 Dillinger, set him up for the lead role in RKO Picture’s Born to Kill 1947.
-Tierney’s booze fueled belligerence (Muller) got him in trouble with the law so many times that he couldn’t maintain his top film status – he was relegated to making B pictures, hired by anyone with a strong stomach, willing to risk casting the powder keg actor.
+Tierney landing the role in The Devil Thumbs A Ride is due to his breakthrough performance in 1945 Dillinger, which set him up for the lead role in RKO Picture’s Born to Kill 1947.
+Tierney’s booze-fueled belligerence (Muller) got him in trouble with the law so many times that he couldn’t maintain his top film status – he was relegated to making B pictures, hired by anyone with a strong stomach, willing to risk casting the powder keg actor.

 An amiable drunk Jimmy Fergusen (Ted North) who’s driving back to L.A. in time to celebrate his anniversary picks up hitchhiker Steve Morgan (Tierney who is the personification of the malevolent noir psychopath-Dillinger 1945, Born to Kill 1947) not realizing that he has just robbed and murdered a poor gas station attendant.
 Morgan, a lecherous sociopath convinces North to bring two more thumb wavers along, Beulah and Agnes (Leslie and Lawford) on their way to LA.
 This will be the most rotten decision of his life, as he goes down a punishing noir road, just for being a nice gullible guy.
 He’s not like the sad sack schmuck Al Roberts.
 Morgan takes a lot of casualties along the way, steals Fergie’s identity and holds everyone captive within one perilous night.